Before you start something new, what is the first thing that you do?

 Or, you could take this data from secondary sources; there must have been scientific studies carried out in that area with regards to the ecology, the environmental factors like water, soil etc. You could also consult public records and photographs taken in the past.
 You can then customize this data for your developmental project.
 This method is called secondary method.

 Once all this is done, we present the baseline data along with the identification of impacts to the public as well as regulatory authorities.
-The representation of this data is important; boring paragraphs of figures will not help anyone’s moods.
-The data needs to be represented in the form of graphs, pie charts, tables, etc. In case of biological data, the representation needs to be short and precise.
+The representation of this data is important; boring paragraphs will not help anyone’s moods.
+The data need to be represented in the form of graphs, pie charts, tables, etc. In case of biological data, the representation needs to be short and precise.

 Baseline data can be a big problem as well…